FIDUCEO/FCDR_MVIRISRF/dia/README_res.md

 Each file named

-    res_METx_YYYYDDD_YYYYDDD_vvvv-ttttttt_mmmmm_nn.dat
+    res_METx_yyyyddd_yyyyddd_vvvv-ttttttt_mmmmm_nn.dat

 contains residual data from the optimisation run for the Meteosat-`x` satellite.
-The first date `YYYYDDD` of the file name designates the begin of the retrieval period, the second date designates its end.
+The first date `yyyyddd` of the file name designates the begin of the retrieval period, the second date designates its end.

 ## File format